Skip to content

 Limit MAC addresses per port with port security.
 Monitor for sudden spikes in new MAC addresses.

-VLAN hopping requires two changes to prevent
+VLAN hopping requires 2 changes to block

-Social engineering bypasses all technical controls
+Social engineering bypasses technical controls

 • RFC 4987 — TCP SYN Flooding Attacks and Common Mitigations (IETF, 2007)